RobDoan/homestars/backend/README.md

-# Home Stars Code challenger
+# Home Stars Code challenge

 - To make it to be easier for releasing I didn't not ignore `master.key` file in git repository
 ### Setup